 The amount should be moderate with only one or two chopped pieces of tomato but without any harmful ingredients like garlic or onion.
 These harmful ingredients may upset the stomach of your dog.

 Can tomatoes hurt my dog?

 Yes, there is a big chance of tomatoes making the dogs severely ill.
 There is an alkaloid called tomatine, which is harmful to dogs.
 The atropine creates issues like:

 So, being careful in feeding tomatoes to your dog is really important.

 Generally, tomatoes are non-toxic and are in fact beneficial when given moderately.
-Keep reading to know how exactly would be a tomato safe to eat and getting to know about Can Dogs Eat Tomatoes?.
+Keep reading to know how exactly would be a tomato safe to eat and get to know about Can Dogs Eat Tomatoes?